nicola-lunghi/TonexOneController/README.md

 - [LVGL graphics library] https://lvgl.io/
 - [Waveshare board support files]([https://github.com/lifeiteng/vall-e](https://www.waveshare.com/wiki/ESP32-S3-Touch-LCD-4.3B)) for display and touch screen driver examples
+- https://github.com/vit3k/tonex_controller for great work on reverse engineering the Tonex One USB protocol

+## Release Notes
+V1.0.1.2:
+- Fixed issue with USB comms.
+Pedal settings are read, modified (only the preset indexes) and then sent back to pedal

+V1.0.0.2:
+- Initial version
+- Caution: this version has an issue with USB.
+It will overwrite the pedal global settings! use with caution and backup your pedal first

 ## ©️ License